 For companies that violate this notification rule, they can now be subject to false statement claims.
 They can now be referred to the SBA’s Office of Inspector General (SBA IG).

-All other small business concerns as to whether a prime contractor or subcontractor has complied with SBA regulations or otherwise acted in bad faith may be reported to the Government Contracting Area Office where the firm is headquartered.
+All other small business concerns as to whether a prime contractor or subcontractor has complied with SBA rules or otherwise acted in bad faith may be reported to the Government Contracting Area Office where the firm is headquartered.

 Contractors who are deemed to act in bad faith can be found in material breach of contract and subject to liquidated damages under their contract.

-For additional information about important aspects of new SBA affiliation rules and small business guidelines, call the SBA Program attorneys at Watson & Associates LLC at 1-866-601-5518.
+For additional information about important aspects of new SBA SBA affiliation rules and small business guidelines, call the SBA Program attorneys at Watson & Associates LLC at 1-866-601-5518.